CustomCheat/LinuxCurse/README.md

 # LinuxCurse
-Install any modpack from CurseForge on linux easily
+Install any modpack from CurseForge on linux easily This is not a official way to install modpacks in any way.
+Use this at your own risk!

 <h1>How to use</h1>
 <p>U have to install the minecraft-launcher package for unofficial launchers continue reading</p>